Stanley v. Georgia: Ruling

-Stewart concurrence
+Stewart Concurrence

-Justice Stewart wrote a concurrence, which Justice Brennan and Justice White joined.
+Justice Potter Stewart wrote a concurring opinion which Justice William J. Brennan and Justice Byron White joined.

-There was also another issue with the Constitutionality of the case, which was not addressed in the majority decision.
+"There was also another issue with the Constitutionality of the case, which was not addressed in the majority decision.
 The films were seized in violation of the Fourth Amendment as applied to the states by the Fourteenth.
 The Fourth Amendment prohibits the issuance of general warrants to search a person's home.
 A warrant can only be issued by a judge when there is probable cause.
 The particular items to be found must be enumerated on the warrant.
 The search warrant issued was for the seizure of materials in Stanley's home relating to bookmaking.
 There was no mention of obscene films on the warrant, and so the seizure of the films as evidence was unconstitutional.

 General searches and seizures were made unconstitutional because of the prevailing policy during colonial rule of colonial courts issuing writs of assistance directing law enforcement officers to search all of a person's belongings to find anything that is incriminating.

 The films and their content were not in "plain view".
 The record showed that the officers had to play the films on a projector to determine that they violated the Georgia obscenity statute.
 So the films are not admissible as evidence under the plain view doctrine, which requires that the character of the object is "immediately apparent".

 A search warrant cannot be used as a "ticket" to enter private property.
 Once inside, an officer cannot assume the privileges of a general warrant.

 For these reasons, the films are inadmissible as evidence.
 Stanley made a motion to exercise this Fourth Amendment right during his trial, and the motion was unconstitutionally denied.
 The Georgia Supreme Court also overlooked this Constitutional violation.
-The conviction must be reversed.
+The conviction must be reversed."

-Limit on the government's power to ban private possession of obscenity
+Impact

 Stanley v.
 Georgia limited the power of the government to police the private possession of obscenity.
 The majority opinion defended the free and unimpeded acquisition of facts and knowledge, regardless of their apparent social value.
-The Court reasoned that unless the pornography is presented in a way that creates a negative externality on others, especially minors (Roth), no individual can be stopped from owning and viewing pornography in private.
+The Court reasoned that unless the pornography is presented in a way that creates a negative externality on others, especially minors, no individual can be stopped from owning and viewing pornography in private.